simogeo/Filemanager/ReadMe.md

 });
 ```

+If you want to use the **modal dialog mode** (instead of pop-up), please refer to [the dedicated wiki page](https://github.com/simogeo/Filemanager/wiki/How-to-open-the-Filemanager-from-CKEditor-in-a-modal-window-%3F).

 **(4c)** If you are integrating the FileManager with TinyMCE (>= 3.0), you should:

 Create a Javascript callback function that will open the FileManager index.html base page (see URL below for examples)